-Key forward events schedule Next scheduled update Update CRIS for 2025-26 July 2025
+Key forward events schedule Next scheduled update Update CRIS 2025-26 with actual financial and non-financial results for 2024-25 November 2025

 9. CRIS approval and change register

 The history of changes made to the CRIS and approvals are documented in Table 28.